logo

 Data entry: Bookkeepers are in charge of entering financial transactions into the accounting system, including sales, purchases, expenses, and receipts.
 They enter information into software, journals, and ledgers.

 Accounting professionals classify transactions into pertinent categories including revenue, costs, assets, and liabilities.
-Information about finances is better-organised thanks to this categorisation.
+Information about finances is better organized thanks to this categorization.

 Bank Reconciliation: To find discrepancies and guarantee the correctness of financial data, bookkeepers compare bank statements with the company's records.